sinux-l5d/studentbox-doc/content/project/ethical-report.md

 I'm regularly writing journal entries when I work on the research or on the project associated.
 The project and the journal is hosted on GitHub, allowing anyone to review and see my work.
 This together ensure transparency.

 My researches don't involve human subject, reducing the amount of ethical principles to keep in mind (privacy, confidentiality, non-maleficence etc.).
 Note that those principles are taken into account in the project itself, no password will be stored in plain text for example.

+However, I might have biased on the technologies I want to use.
+Indeed I want to learn RPCs API which will favour gRPC in my researches, and I've been trying the Go programming language for a while and want to have a real project with it.
+That said, the project have a few good reasons to use those technologies, for example the main library I use is written in Go, or gRPC including streams by default which I can use in a real-time log display.

 # Conclusion